tool-maker/forceIP/README.md

 https://www.man7.org/linux/man-pages/man8/ld.so.8.html

-It is meant to be used when a VPN is operating but is not the defaut gateway.
+It is meant to be used when a VPN is operating but is not the default gateway.
 A scheme for this is described on the wiki page "[Running OpenVPN on Linux without VPN as Default Gateway](https://github.com/tool-maker/VPN_just_for_torrents/wiki/Running-OpenVPN-on-Linux-without-VPN-as-Default-Gateway)" found here:

 https://github.com/tool-maker/VPN_just_for_torrents/wiki/Running-OpenVPN-on-Linux-without-VPN-as-Default-Gateway